So I was finally able to escape to the countryside of Peru this weekend to an incredibly breathtaking place called Obrajillo.

 I can add that to the resume now.

-After the our new friends had left we decided to climb the mountain, and try and retrace the path they had taken coming down.
+After our new friends had left, we decided to climb the mountain, and try and retrace the path they had taken coming down.

 We were struggling to find the same route the sheep had stormed down, but we were determined, so eventually with a little less grace than the sheep, we managed to scale our way up the mountain.

 We eventually made our way back just in time, right before the rain arrived.

 What had begun as a scorching hot day in shorts and a t-shirt, had suddenly turned into torrential downpour.

 We lay on the grass outside for as long as we could in blankets before our common sense prevailed and we took shelter in our tent.

 We left the door open and sat there for hours watching the rain shower the landscape and flood the river as our tent took a merciless beating from above.